axibase/atsd-use-cases/research/workshop/technical-writing.md

 ### Quotation Marks

-Write commas and periods inside quotation marks unless doing so would be aesthetically inadvisable.
-Do not use quotation marks to designate user [interface elements](#interface-elements) or features.
+Do not use quotation marks to designate user [interface elements](#interface-elements), machine output, or features.

 Write quoted text as follows: